 - How do you react when things don’t go as planned?
 Do you adapt and make the best of where you end up or do you bemoan and complain about where you are?

 - The only constant in life is change.
 How flexible are you to what life throws at you?

 - How does your adaptability or lack there of, affect those around you?

 - What have you put in the way of creating more flow in your life when things don’t go as planned?

 How we adapt to what life throws at us unexpectedly can make the difference not just for our life and health but for those around us as well.
 We have a choice about how we react in the face of conflict, trials, unexpected twists and tragedy.
-However; it takes presence of mind and the ability to step back and take a breath.
+However; it takes the presence of mind and the ability to step back and take a breath and adapt.
 So what will you do; keep dancing or stand on the sidelines and watch?